For best experience please turn on javascript and use a modern browser!

 The history of AI is often conceptualized as a pendulum: swinging back and forth between symbolic approaches based on logic and sub-symbolic approaches based on neural networks.
 While logic has been called the ‘Calculus of Computer Science’, it plays almost no role in modern AI after the deep learning revolution in the 2010s.
 However, today’s problems of AI call again for the advantages of symbolic approaches: A pressing open problem is to achieve explanation, interpretation, verification, and theory of AI—and logic historically excelled at these desiderata.

 Consequentially, we see a quickly rising interest in the interaction of logic and modern AI.
 In this workshop, we explore how exactly a fruitful interaction can look like.
 The talks of distinguished experts showcase the latest work in this area, and the discussion rounds will identify promising future directions.
-In particular, we will focus on four topics: (1) expressive and computational power of machine learning, (2) neuro-symbolic integration, (3) learning logical structure, and (4) causality, logic, and machine learning.
+In particular, we will focus on three topics: (1) expressive and computational power of machine learning, (2) different forms of neuro-symbolic integration, and (3) the intersection of causality, logic, and machine learning.

 This workshop is organized by IAS Fellows, Levin Hornischer (LMU Munich/MCMP) and Thomas F. Icard (Stanford University), in collaboration with Johan van Benthem (University of Amsterdam/ILLC, Stanford University, Tsinghua University), Balder ten Cate (University of Amsterdam/ILLC), Frank van Harmelen (Vrije Universiteit Amsterdam), and Sara Magliacane (University of Amsterdam/AMLab) during the summer of 2024 at the Institute for Advanced Studies (IAS) at the University of Amsterdam.